2150 Torquay Mews, Mississauga, Ontario, L5N 2M6, Canada

 Raewyn Khosla - Parent (Mar 01, 2022)

-"Astolot Educational Centre is an inclusive day school founded to meet the needs of students by understanding the learner's experience first, combined with environmental accommodations in order to deliver curriculum with success.
+"Astolot Educational Centre was founded to meet the needs of students by understanding the learner's experience first, combined with environmental accommodations in order to deliver curriculum with success.
 Astolot staff consider Dyslexia requirements, have small groups, ADHD strategies, as well as programming for gifted students.
 Our mix of students results in positive learning experiences as challenges are matched with strategies to ensure student success."

 "SJA was the first in Mississauga to offer a continuum of education for students aged 3 to 19.
 Our students’ experience, their stride and their goals will be helped by the care and expertise of faculty and staff.
 SJA offers a unique education experience that goes beyond academics and provides a careful balance of Student Life.
 This careful balance has proven to provide lasting, influential and significant changes in the lives of our students."